 I checked the support and saw that it’s perfectly straight.
 I clamped it while I drilled the holes to install 90º brackets to hold the support in place.
 Then I inserted the screws.
 When everything fit correctly I unscrewed the thing to proceed with the next operation.

-I marked a point at the middle of each side.
+I marked a point at the middle of each side on my drill press for $20.
 Then with a 6mm wood bit, I drilled holes through them – the screws to hold the tools will go in there.

-I carefully cut away a piece of wood equivalent to the size of an M6 screw nut.
+I carefully cut away a piece of wood equivalent to the size of an M6 screw nut on my drill press for $20.
 That will keep the nuts in place and will allow them to be attached without protruding and touching the tool.

 I attached another support, this time a bit higher.
 I also use some screws to allow some margin when holding the tool.